-The Spanish part of our tour is not to be missed and plays an important part as we experience some of Spain’s famous hospitality, weather, food and culture visiting Segovia, Ronda, Cordoba and Picos de Europa.
-Plus not forgetting riding many of Spain’s stunning roads including the Pots ‘n’ Pans route!
+The Spanish part of our tour is not to be missed and plays an important part as we experience some of Spain’s famous hospitality, weather, food, and culture visiting Segovia, Ronda, Cordoba and Picos de Europa.
+Plus not forgetting riding many of Spain’s stunning roads.

 Day 2 – Santander to Segovia Upon arrival in Spain we will start our journey south through the mountains towards the city of Segovia.
 Home to many historic buildings both civil and religious, along with the amazing Roman aqueduct located in the Plaza.
 In 1985 UNESCO declared the old city of Segovia and its Aqueduct a World Heritage Site.
 350 km / 217 miles

-Day 4 Cordoba to Algeciras From Cordoba we’ll head south through the dramatic land scape of the Andalusia, with its stunning scenery and twisty roads, before dropping down to the coast and into Algeciras, for our Ferry crossing to Morocco.
-After crossing the Gibraltar straits to Morocco it’s on to border control, which is typical of Africa as its slow and chaotic, all part of the adventure!
+Day 4 Cordoba to Algeciras From Cordoba we’ll head south through the dramatic landscape of Andalusia, with its stunning scenery and twisty roads, before dropping down to the coast and into Algeciras, for our Ferry crossing to Morocco.
+After crossing the Gibraltar Straits to Morocco it’s on to border control, which is typical of Africa as its slow and chaotic, all part of the adventure!
 279 km / 171 miles

 Day off in the desert!